 Owners say this is a sturdy, attractive choice that holds up very well.
 We saw a number of comments from those who say they bought more than one for a larger patio or pool area.

-This product is made in China and comes with a 30-day return policy.
+This product comes with a 30-day return policy.

 If you need a smaller unit to shade a single chair, a bistro set, or even a child’s sitting area, this 6-foot canopy will be just perfect.
 Some users even say it’s large enough for an outdoor table that seats four.